G-Core/product-documentation/documentation/waap/waap-policies/advanced-api-protection.md

 Prevent multiple authentication attempts and block access for users who repeatedly try to use invalid tokens to access the API.

 Before enabling this policy, you need to define your 0Auth token endpoints to ensure they are correctly tagged.
-Learn  instructions on how to do this, check out the <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/tag-rules#tag-generating-rules" target="_blank">Tag Generating Rules</a> guide.
+Learn  instructions on how to do this, check out the <a href="https://gcore.com/docs/waap/waap-rules/custom-rules/tag-rules#tag-generating-rules" target="_blank">Tag generating rules</a> guide.

 ### Sensitive data exposure

 Block API responses that contain personally identifiable information (PII) such as phone numbers, SSNs, email addresses, or credit card numbers.